The Power of Preventative Maintenance – How to Reduce Downtime and Extend the Lifespan of Warehouse Racking

 For warehouse racking inspections one organisation stands out as a recognized authority on safety and quality: the Storage Equipment Manufacturers’ Association, or SEMA.

-SEMA is a UK-based trade organization that represents manufacturers and suppliers of storage equipment, including racking and shelving systems.
+SEMA is a UK-based trade organisation that represents manufacturers and suppliers of storage equipment, including racking and shelving systems.

 If you’re looking for an effective racking inspection, we highly recommend choosing a SEMA-approved inspector, to have confidence in the safety and quality of your warehouse racking.